ashishvdeshpande/CoWin/README.md

 - This application searches availibility based on search criterial specified by user.
 - If there is vaccine availibility then it starts ringing bell.

-Sample yaml format

-## Search Criteria using PinCode Below is sample
+Sample yaml format for Search Criteria using PinCode Below is sample

 '''
 pincodesearch:
     -   pincode: 560066